Academics and Registration

 - Course registration will be finalized after students arrive on campus.

 Some courses will have prerequisites, or courses that you should take prior to registering for the class.
 If you have already taken equivalent prerequisites at your home university, you may be able to take the course.
 If you are not sure, or if the permission of the instructor is required, you will need to check with the professor or department once you arrive on campus.
-It is not possible to receive permission in advance to take upper-level courses and we ask that you also do not contact faculty or departments in advance, as they do not know which restrictions apply to GO Minnesota students.
+It is not possible to receive permission in advance to take upper-level courses and we ask that you also do not contact faculty or departments in advance, as they do not know which restrictions apply to exchange students.